bfla/brianChallenge/README.md

 #HIGHLIGHTS

+* Woops: All of the files and objects that I named 'controllers' are really 'routes / route modules'*

-Very rough draft!
-The basic ideas are these...
+My pseudo-code is pretty bad but the basic ideas are there...

 ##The 'concerns' pattern:
 - I abstracted 'Collaborations' into its own object (in Rails, pseudo-models like this are called 'concerns')